ataeiamirhosein/InternetOfThings/README.md

 # internet of things (TinyOS)

+TinyOS is an open source, BSD-licensed operating system designed for low-power wireless devices, such as those used in sensor networks, ubiquitous computing, personal area networks, smart buildings, and smart meters.

+cooja and tossim is two simulation for tinyos that cooja has GUI but tossim has only CLI.

 ## COOJA
 - **you can go to folder /cooja for files related to simulating with cooja**